About Insurance Board

 Insurance Board offers property insurance and liability insurance to churches and related ministries that are affiliated with the United Church of Christ, the Christian Church (Disciples of Christ), Alliance of Baptists, Presbyterian Church (USA), Reformed Church in America, and Evangelical Lutheran Church in America.

-How Do I Obtain a Policy?
+How Do I Obtain an Insurance Policy?

 Visit our Find An Agent page to find an Insurance Board local agent with the expertise and qualifications to address the specific risk management challenges your church may encounter